Unit 5: Action Plan

 - do not make comments of a personal nature or suggestive in tone to a student;

-- do not pursue any sexual or romantic contact with a student regardless of the student's age or apparent consent;
+- do not pursue any sexual or romantic contact with or overtures to a student regardless of the student's age or apparent consent;

 - do not invite students to your home;